 Note: The processing engine discovers all natives in UTC and then converts metadata dates and times into the value you enter for the Default Time Zone field.
-The engine automatically applies the daylight saving time for each file based on its metadata.
+The engine needs the time zone at the time of text extraction to write the date/time into the extracted text and automatically applies the daylight saving time for each file based on its metadata during the publishing stage.

 The Extraction Settings category of the profile layout provides the following fields.

 - Extract children - arranges for the removal of child items during discovery, including attachments, embedded objects and images and other non-parent files.
 The options are:

 - Yes - extracts all children files during discovery so that both children and parents are included in the processing job.

 - No - does not extract children, so that only parents are included in the processing job.

 Note: You don’t need to set the Extract children field to Yes to have the files within PST and other container files extracted and processed.
 This is because Relativity breaks down container files by default without the need to specify to extract children.